SchwabenCode/QuickIO/README.md

 * Calculate **checksums of files and file chunks**
 * Fully tested source code using UnitTests
 * Nearly identical signature of methods.
 So a simple replacement is possible

+## Roadmap

+QuickIO was not developed further for many years, partly due to time constraints and partly in the hope that file operations in .NET would become more efficient.
+Many workarounds from the .NET Framework 4.0 era are currently included, e.g. asynchronous operations.
+Starting in July 2024, the migration to a new codebase has begun.
+Version 3 will be a transition phase that will only support Windows.
+Version 4 will then be a cross-platform solution.

 ## Give Thanks ![GitHub Sponsors](https://img.shields.io/github/sponsors/BenjaminAbt?label=Sponsors)